Security Risks & Data Exposure: The OWASP Top 10 for 2021

 So, while SAST analyses every line of code without running the application, with DAST you’ll need to execute the application before it can start scanning for vulnerabilities, which is as soon as you have running software.

-Deciding about SAST or DAST for your organization depends on many variables.
+Deciding about static and dynamic code analysis for your organization depends on many variables.
 Read our blog post about SAST where there’s a great side-by-side comparison of the two tools.